RISHABH1270/Kubernetes_Cheatsheet/README.md

-# Dive into Kubernetes with Minikube: Your Ultimate Hands-On Cheatsheet!
+ # 🚀 Dive into Kubernetes with Minikube: Your Ultimate Hands-On Cheatsheet

-This is a concise, beginner-oriented reference guide containing essential Kubernetes commands I’m using while practicing locally with Minikube.
-I will continue to expand it with additional commands and detailed explanations — updates coming soon! 🚀

-Kubernetes takes care of all the concerns like container networking, resource management, security, high availability, fault tolerance, service discovery, scalability, load balancing, and orchestration—providing an enterprise-level solution for managing containerized applications at scale.

-In Kubernetes, the cluster architecture is divided into two main parts:

-### 🧠 Master Node (Control Plane)
-The master node manages the cluster—it makes global decisions, like scheduling and scaling.

-Key Components:
-kube-apiserver - The front-end of the control plane; receives all REST requests from users, CLI, or controllers.
+Welcome to your **beginner-friendly reference guide** for practicing Kubernetes locally using **Minikube**.
+This cheatsheet is a growing collection of essential commands, architectural insights, and concepts that I’m learning and applying.
+Updates and deep dives coming soon! 🌱

+---

+## 📦 Why Kubernetes?

+Kubernetes simplifies and supercharges container management by handling:

+- ✅ **Container Networking**
+- ✅ **Resource Management**
+- ✅ **Security & Access Control**
+- ✅ **High Availability & Fault Tolerance**
+- ✅ **Service Discovery**
+- ✅ **Auto-scaling & Load Balancing**
+- ✅ **Orchestration at Scale**

+It’s an **enterprise-grade solution** built for running containerized applications with confidence and control.

+---

+## 🧠 Kubernetes Cluster Architecture

+A Kubernetes cluster has two primary components:

+### 🎯 Control Plane (Master Node)

+This is the brain of the cluster — it manages scheduling, decisions, and the overall cluster state.

+**Key Components:**

+- **`kube-apiserver`** – Handles all REST communication between users and the cluster.
-etcd - A key-value store for all cluster data; acts as the source of truth.
+- **`etcd`** – A distributed key-value store that acts as the single source of truth for all cluster data.
-kube-scheduler - Watches for unscheduled pods and assigns them to suitable worker nodes based on resources, policies, etc.
+- **`kube-scheduler`** – Assigns new Pods to nodes based on available resources and constraints.
-kube-controller-manager - Runs controllers (like node, replication, endpoints) that ensure the cluster’s desired state is maintained.
+- **`kube-controller-manager`** – Runs controllers that ensure the cluster state matches the desired state.
-cloud-controller-manager - Handles cloud-specific logic (e.g., provisioning load balancers, managing storage in AWS, GCP, etc.).
+- **`cloud-controller-manager`** – Manages cloud-specific logic (like storage, load balancers, etc.).

-### ⚙️ Worker Node
+### ⚙️ Worker Nodes
-The worker node actually runs the containerized applications.

-Key Components:
+These nodes run the actual containerized workloads — your apps live here.

+**Key Components:**

-kubelet - Agent that runs on each worker node; ensures containers are running as expected by talking to the control plane.
+- **`kubelet`** – An agent on each node that ensures containers are running as instructed by the control plane.
-kube-proxy - Manages networking rules (NAT, IP forwarding) to allow communication between pods and services.
-Container Runtime - Software that actually runs the containers, such as containerd, Docker, or CRI-O.
+- **`kube-proxy`** – Manages pod networking, routing, and communication.
+- **`Container Runtime`** – Runs containers (e.g., `containerd`, `CRI-O`, or `Docker`).
-Pods - The smallest deployable units in Kubernetes, running your actual containers.
+- **`Pods`** – The smallest deployable units in Kubernetes, containing your app containers.

+---

 ## 🚀 Start Minikube

 Minikube is a local Kubernetes environment designed to simplify learning and development.
 It allows you to run a Kubernetes cluster on your local machine using Docker or a compatible container runtime.

-To install the latest minikube stable release on x86-64 macOS using Homebrew:
+To install the latest Minikube stable release on **x86-64 macOS** using Homebrew:

 ```bash
 brew install minikube
 ```

 For more details, refer to the https://minikube.sigs.k8s.io/docs/start/?arch=%2Fmacos%2Farm64%2Fstable%2Fbinary+download

-Starts a single-node Minikube cluster locally.
+🏁 Start a single-node Minikube cluster locally:
 ```bash
 minikube start
 ```

-Starts a multi-node Minikube cluster (3 nodes) with a custom profile name multinode-cluster.
+Starts a multi-node Minikube cluster (3 nodes) with a custom profile name multinode-cluster:
 ```bash
 minikube start --nodes 3 -p multinode-cluster
 ```

-Access the Kubernetes dashboard running within the minikube cluster:
+📊 Access the Kubernetes dashboard running within the minikube cluster:
 ```bash
 minikube dashboard
 ```